catalinberta/beginner-js-exercises/README.md

 Detailed instructions are in each exercise, or inside the JS files as comments.
 In general, there will be a boilerplate already set up for each exercise, only the missing pieces/solutions will need to be inserted inside the `<solution></solution>` comment tags.

-See first exercise from the Array or Function exercises, as they are already solved as examples.
+See first exercise from the Array or Functions exercises, as they are already solved as examples.

 P.S.
 Feel free to contribute :)